liutaocode/talking_face_preprocessing/README.md

 ```

-The code models will perform visualization in deafult for each video, below is a visualization example that clearly represents the facial orientation information.
+The code models will perform visualization in default for each video, below is a visualization example that clearly represents the facial orientation information.

 <img src='asserts/FAzSK8PLmGI_pose.gif' width=40% />